 NYS Education Law, Article 129-B

-Thus, Five Towns College has sought to integrate education and training under this law since its effective date.
-Through new student and transfer orientations, professional development, targeted student leadership and student athletes training, and mid-year onboarding, the institution has remained vigilant and conducted ongoing educational student onboarding as well as for faculty and staff under Article 129-B, Section 6447.
-The comprehensive range of student onboarding and ongoing education is articulated here: http://www.ftc.edu/student-onboarding-ongoing-education-section-6447/
+Five Towns College has sought to integrate education and training under this law since its effective date.
+Through new student and transfer orientations, professional development, targeted student leadership and student athlete training sessions, and mid-year onboarding, the institution has conducted ongoing educational student programs as well as for faculty and staff under Article 129-B, Section 6447.
+The comprehensive range of student onboarding and ongoing education is articulated here.

 The Campus Climate Assessment/Survey was emailed to the College’s constituents several times in June 2017 until early July 2017.
 As of July 13, 2017, the results of the survey showed that of the total responses (N=86), a majority answered and indicated a general knowledge and awareness of the Enough is Enough law.
 Further, the responses to #7 and #8 indicated a need to improve the inquiry, as they may be unclear.
 Finally, 84.8% indicated an awareness and knowledge of the definition of affirmative consent.
 Also, positive is that 79% indicated that they were aware of campus policies and procedures addressing sexual assault and were aware of how and where to report domestic violence, dating violence, stalking or sexual assault as a victim, survivor or witness.